 When you’re diving, try to stay close to the flag.
 It’s far more visible to passing boats than a diver’s head and shoulders.

 Boating and Divers Safety

 Whenever you’re diving in an open area with boat traffic it’s important to be aware of your surroundings.
-The same goes when your piloting a boat, being aware of your environment and local laws and regulations ensures everyone will have a great time.
+The same goes when you’re piloting a boat, being aware of your environment and local laws and regulations ensure everyone will have a great time.

 A float plan should contain the following:

 - Vessel owner’s name, phone number, address, and emergency contact info

 - Description of the boat, including name, license number, color, engine type, and distinguishing features

 - Trip details, departure and arrival times and locations, planned route and any alternates